-Sexual Assault, like other crimes, is viewed legally as a crime against the State rather than against the person.
+Sexual Assault, like other crimes, is viewed legally as a crime against the State rather than against as a crime against the State rather than against the person.
 It is the responsibility of the Office of the District Attorney to file the charges against the suspect.
 For this reason, in a criminal case, you do not have to hire an attorney as you would in a civil case.